 The Maurer Law Firm, PLLC, represents people who have suffered scarring as the result of motor vehicle accidents, defective products, power tool injuries, burns and other traumas.
 While my focus is getting full compensation for my clients' losses, I also seek to help them obtain the medical care and counseling they need to deal with the effects of keloid scars.

 In your case, I will work with your physician or other medical specialists to determine your medical treatment needs.
 The Maurer Law Firm, PLLC, will then work diligently to obtain the compensation that can pay for needed medical care, as well as damages for lost income, pain and suffering and other losses.

-Please contact The Maurer Law Firm by calling 845-896-5295 today to schedule a free consultation with Fishkill and Poughkeepsie injury lawyer Ira Maurer.
+Please contact The Maurer Law Firm by calling 845-896-5295 today to schedule a free consultation with Fishkill injury lawyer Ira Maurer.